myopjs/.github/profile/README.md

 With Myop, you can achieve unparalleled flexibility and control over your application's UI/UX.

 ## What is Myop?
-Myop is an innovative meta-framework & developer platform that transforms how user interfaces and experiences are built, managed, and deployed.
+Myop is an innovative meta-framework and developer platform that connects AI-generated or handcrafted UIs directly to React, Vue, Angular, or any stack, transforming how interfaces are built, managed, and deployed.

 It offers full control over UI/UX remotely and in real-time while the code is running.
 Myop makes web applications entirely flexible, allowing for remote interface updates with built-in A/B testing, segmentation, and personalization capabilities.